-Being caught for illegal downloading of films or even viewing TV in the UK without a television licence could be expensive.
-Check out this free guide to find out what you can do safely to watch movies online for free legally in the UK.
+Still, it should be noted that no one has ever been prosecuted in the UK for watching free movies online.
+Read on to find out what you can do to safely to watch movies online for free legally in the UK.

-- Learn how to watch movies online for free in a legal way
+- Dangers when you watch movies online for free

 How to Watch Movies Online for Free